Help

 Can I save a document back to Markdown?

 Yes.
-Since version 1.3.1 Markdown files fully round-trip.
+Markdown files fully round-trip.
 Open a .md file, edit it, save, and headings, lists, code blocks, tables, and inline formatting are all preserved.

 Does Verso send any data anywhere?